What is a Cerebrospinal Fluid (CSF) Analysis?

 • One must remain completely still while the fluid is withdrawn.

-How do I prepare for the test?
+How do I Prepare for the CSF Test?

 A CSF study does not require any specific preparations.
 However, before the test, you may be asked to empty the bladder (pee) and bowels (poop).

-Are there any risks to the test?
+Are there any Risks to the CSF Test?

 A spinal tap poses a very minimal danger.
 When the needle is inserted, individuals may feel a pinch or pressure.
 After the test, individuals may have soreness or tenderness in the back where the needle was put.

-One may also experience bleeding or a headache on the spot.
 The headache could last several hours, a week, or longer, but the provider may recommend treatment to help ease the pain.

-What do the results mean?
+What do the Results of CSF mean?

-In general, the CSF analysis results may indicate an infection, an autoimmune disorder such as multiple sclerosis (MS), or another brain or spinal cord disease or injury.
+The CSF analysis results may indicate an infection, an autoimmune disorder such as multiple sclerosis (MS), or another brain or spinal cord disease or injury.
 The doctor will most likely prescribe more tests to confirm the diagnosis.

-Additional information about a CSF analysis
+Additional information about a CSF Analysis

 Some infections, such as bacterial meningitis, are life-threatening.
 If the healthcare provider suspects individuals have bacterial meningitis or another dangerous infection, patients may need to begin treatment before receiving a definite diagnosis.